 On Saturday 21st January 2017, the Essex Organists' Association held a gala recital at St Nicolas Parish Church, Witham, in order to raise funds for the Christopher Kingsley Memorial Fund.

 The aim of the fund is to offer modest grants towards the costs associated with being an organist, such as organ shoes, organ music and organ lessons.
-The fund is open to anybody, so you don't have to be a member of the Essex Organists' Association to apply.
+The fund is open to organists aged 25 and under who are living, working or studying in Essex.
 All applications are assessed quickly and fairly, and all applicants will receive a written response soon after their application has been received by the trustees.
 Please click here to download an application form.

 If you would like to make a donation towards the fund, please click here to contact our treasurer, Stephen King.